Senior Day Services: in the beginning

 Providing daily care for an elderly family member can exhaust even the strongest caregiver.
 Most often the job falls on an equally aging spouse, or an adult child.

-Our mission is to help caregivers and families of older Americans find a local Senior Day Care Services Center where their loved one can safely spend one or more days a week out of the house.
+Our mission is to help in-home caregivers find local Senior Day Care Centers where their loved ones can safely spend a few hours a day with their peers.

 Senior day care centers

 This is why we decided to create our online guide to Senior Day Care facilities in the United States.
 We realize it will take a while for us to grow our listings to the point that all States and most Cities will be covered.
 If you would like to help, please use our online form to suggest Senior Day Care Centers for us to include in our guide.